What is Deformulation?De*for*mu*la*tion (n)

 - A former employee is now working for your competition who’s product is now very similar to yours.

 - You believe that a competitor is infringing upon your products patents.

 - You have a product or formulation that you really like and want to produce, but do not know the ingredients or instructions on how to formulate it.

-- To preform an in-depth competitor product analysis at a chemical level.
+- To perform an in-depth competitor product analysis at a chemical level.

-- Belief that their is a contamination within your product or raw material.
+- A belief that there is a contamination within your product or raw material.
 You have a product failure issue that you would like to have identified and solved.